vmstan/vmstan.github.io/about/index.md

 resume: I'm not a perfect person.
 There's many things I wish I didn't do.
 Like reboot the wrong ESX host that one time...
 ---

 > An experienced systems engineer, in a variety of roles and environments.
-Recognized for continued and evangelism and engagement with the virtualization community,
+Recognized for continued and evangelism and engagement with the virtualization community.

 ## Community Engagement